Oezkandemir/saas/README.md

 - `/api/auth/signin` - Sign in an existing user
 - `/api/auth/signout` - Sign out the current user
 - `/api/auth/reset-password` - Send a password reset email

+## Subscription Management

+This project integrates with Stripe for subscription management.
+Users can choose between different plans (Starter, Pro, Business) on the pricing page.

+### Troubleshooting Subscription Issues

+If you experience any of the following issues:
+- Subscription payments are successful but not reflected in the UI
+- Plan remains as "Starter" after upgrading
+- Subscription data isn't updated in the database

+You can use the following troubleshooting steps:

+1. **Check your webhook setup**: Ensure your Stripe webhooks are correctly configured and pointing to your application's webhook endpoint at `/api/webhooks/stripe`.
+The webhook should have the following events enabled:
+   - `checkout.session.completed`
+   - `invoice.payment_succeeded`
+   - `customer.subscription.deleted`

+2. **Manual subscription sync**: If your subscription isn't showing up in the UI, visit your billing page and use the "Fix Subscription" button that appears for free users.
+This will attempt to sync your subscription status directly from Stripe.

+3. **Check server logs**: Look for webhook event logs in your server logs to see if Stripe events are being received and processed correctly.

+4. **Verify database records**: Check your database users table to see if the subscription fields are correctly populated:
+   - `stripe_customer_id`
+   - `stripe_subscription_id`
+   - `stripe_price_id`
+   - `stripe_current_period_end`